New York congressman to plead guilty in insider trading case

 Collins immediately told the trial failure news to his son, who in turn told his fiancée, Lauren Zarsky, and her parents, Dorothy and Stephen Zarsky, prosecutors allege.

-Christopher Collins did not trade his own Innate stock, which lost millions of dollars in value.
+Chris Collins did not trade his own Innate stock, which lost millions of dollars in value.
 Prosecutors said the congressman was “virtually precluded” from trading in part because he already faced a congressional ethics probe over Innate.

-However, prosecutors said others used the insider information to avoid more than $768,000 in losses when Innate’s share price plunged 92% after news of the MS drug’s failure became public.
+However, prosecutors said others used the insider information to avoid more than $768,000 in losses when Innate’s share price plunged 92% after news of the drug’s failure became public.

 Lauren and Dorothy Zarsky were not criminally charged, but reached civil settlements with the U.S. Securities and Exchange Commission.

-Reporting By Brendan Pierson in New York; Editing by Bill Berkrot
+Reporting By Brendan Pierson in New York; Editing by Bill Berkrot and Nick Zieminski